Have You Played Atari Today?

 Running a 1.19 MHz 8-bit MOS Technology 6507 microprocessor, the designers of the system initially figure that it would only be playing tank battle games and PONG–esque titles, so the allocated ROM memory for the programs is 2K.
 It is eventually decided to bump that to 4K, even though Combat itself is only 2K and there is little hope that any program would ever need as much as the allowed maximum.
 Upon release, nine cartridges are introduced along with the system.
 With an initial retail price of $249.95, there is very little markup on the machines due to the high price of the components, although the game carts cost very little to produce and sell for around $40 each.
 Sound is sent through the speakers of the television hooked up to the device, allowing users to hear the action as loud or as soft as they like.

-Spurred on by an investment from mother corporation Warner Communications to the tune of about $120 million in 1978, Atari produces a lot of VCSs, but only a small number of that large production run actually sells.
+Spurred on by the money injected into the company from new owners Warner Communications to the tune of about $120 million in 1978, Atari produces a lot of VCSs, but only a small number of that large production run actually sells.
 For two years the VCS struggles to find a niche in the marketplace, and Atari profits drop precipitously, substantially dragging down Warners stock price.
 There are major production problems, including defective chips and cases, and the easy-going Zen attitude of Atari co-founder and CEO Nolan Bushnell, who describes himself as “a bizarre manager”.
 This extends to throwing big “kegger” drinking parties for employees every Friday in the company parking lot, and even going so far as having an oak beer tap in his office.
 The Coors would flow freely everyday after work, during informal manager meetings where the gang would peruse the latest game prototypes.
 Bushnell’s antics at Atari starts to wear out his welcome even with Warner head Steve Ross, himself a chairman noted for having a laissez-faire management style.
 Things get a bit rough with sales numbers for the VCS, so much so that Bushnell dramatically stands up during an Atari/Warner board meeting and suggests that the console has its price slashed, in order to increase market share and enlarge the market for the games the company also sells.
 Dismayed by the direction the company has decided to take, and himself increasingly absent from Atari offices as he loses interest in running things the way they are, Bushnell steps down from formal duties as chairman in late 1978, with a multimillion-dollar package.
 When his successors are named in early 1979, with former Burlington textile executive Raymond Kassar as president and Joe Keenan as CEO, the company announces that Bushnell will “continue to serve Atari in the development of coin-operated games,” but that he also will “devote more time to his personal affairs, investments and other interests, including politics.”
 His ultimate exit package comes with strings attached.
 A 5-year “no-competition” clause is cited by Atari for a later lawsuit launched against Bushnell and Sente Technologies, a video game company he starts in early 1983.
 Atari and Bushnell eventually reach an agreement in the fall of that year, with his former company gaining the consumer rights to any arcade games released by Sente.

-After Bushnell’s exit, the work atmosphere changes perceptively as new head Ray “The Czar” Kassar cracks down on the relaxed attitude towards dress and work hours that the ‘hippies’ at Atari had previously enjoyed.
+After Bushnell’s exit, the work atmosphere changes perceptively as disciplinarian Ray “The Czar” Kassar cracks down on the relaxed attitude towards dress and work hours that the ‘hippies’ at Atari had previously enjoyed.
 Following a $120 million infusion of cash from Warner, in 1978 Atari produces 800,000 VCS units.
 The console is selling; Atari moves over a million units between 1977-1979.
 Still, that’s only on the cusp of the kind of mass-market penetration Atari is looking for to be a real success.
 Indicating his allegiance to marketing over technical innovation, Kassar quickly halts funds for R&D and pours $6 million into an advertising campaign to help move VCS consoles off the shelves.
 As a whole, 1979 sees about 1-1.5 million U.S. homes with some kind of game console.
 These systems require games, so somewhere between 3-4 million cartridges are sold for them this year.
 The projected explosive growth of the VCS market also spawns an industry for third-party video games for the system, starting with Activision in 1979.
 Founded by disgruntled former Atari game programmers Alan Miller, Bob Whitehead, David Crane and Larry Kaplan, their venture is quickly followed by others entering the lucrative market, including Imagic in 1981.

 By 1980, there are 36 cartridges available for the VCS, including a simplified version of soccer featuring three players to a side, plus goalies.
 After signing Brazilian football superstar Pele in 1980 to a five-year contract as spokesman, Atari quickly changes the name of the game from Soccer to Pele’s Soccer, resulting in one of the earliest celebrity athlete video game endorsements.
 But the company is about to make a move that will truly blow the lid off the home videogame industry: Atari becomes the first home videogame company to license an arcade game.
 It is Warner executive Manny Gerard who realizes the enormous home potential for arcade hit Space Invaders, originally made by Japanese game maker Taito and then licensed for North American release by Midway.
 He persuades Kassar to enter into an agreement with Taito for exclusive non-coin-operated, personal computer and handheld video game licenses for Space Invaders, and the January 1980 release of Atari’s home video game version becomes the killer app for the VCS; people rush out and buy the system just to play the game.
 There are 112 different variations on gameplay available, including invisible aliens, moving bunkers and simultaneous two-player action.
 Selling over a million cartridges in its first year, the arcade adaptation rakes in over $100 million for Atari, as well as moving tonnes of VCS consoles to people who want to play the game.
 The designer of the game, Rick Maurer, was one of a few, if not the only, early programmer for the VCS with previous video game design experience: he had created Pinball Challenge, Hangman and Pro Football for the Fairchild Channel F game console.
 As an Atari employee, he only earns his $11, 000 salary that year in the wake of Space Invaders.
 He eventually moves to the Atari arcade division and their more favourable bonus program.
 Looking at the market overall, dealers buy 1.7 million video games in 1980.

-Atari’s attitude towards the authors of games for their company is that they should remain anonymous and that the games are identified as a corporate creation rather than the effort of individual employees.
+Atari’s attitude towards the authors making all these games for their company is that they should remain anonymous and that the games are identified as a corporate creation rather than the effort of individual employees.
 In a response to that, Warren Robinett hides his name within his VCS game Adventure, a graphical version of Will Crowther and Don Woods’ text adventure Colossal Cave, aka Adventure.
 This is widely recognized as the first hidden “Easter Egg” within a video game, although it does attract the ire of upper management.

 Riding the Digital Wake